joaohenggeler/web-cache-exporter/README.md

 ## Group Files

 See the ["About Groups" help file](Source/Groups/About%20Groups.txt) to learn how the tool labels cached files based on their file signatures, MIME types, file extensions, and URLs.
+For example, here's the [Plugin group file](Source/Groups/006-Plugin.group) that matches files used by various web plugins (Flash, Shockwave, Java, etc).

 ## External Locations